18F/handbook/_pages/about-us/diversity.md

 ## <a id="diversity-guild">Diversity Guild</a>

-The Diversity [Guild](/working-groups-and-guilds-101/) strives to make 18F a great place to work for people of all backgrounds; to foster diversity of all kinds; and to create a culture where people feel safe, work joyfully, and communicate openly.
+The Diversity [Guild](/working-groups-and-guilds-101/) strives to make TTS a great place to work for people of all backgrounds; to foster diversity of all kinds; and to create a culture where people feel safe, work joyfully, and communicate openly.
 It aims to do this all while providing great services for the American people.

 ### <a id="leadership">Leadership</a>